erickills/docker-jupyter/README.md

 A simple bash script that will install a docker container and run jupyter-notebook.
 This docker container use alpine-linux as the base-distro and provides a ready-to-run Jupyter Notebook application with NumPy, Matplotlib and OpenCV packages installed.
+Jupyter notebook server run as root all authentication was disabled.

 Install docker first, refer on this to install on your machine:

 > https://docs.docker.com/get-docker/

 **NOTE**: Use commands ``` sudo systemctl start docker ``` or ```sudo service docker start ```, if the script won't run or start.

-give root priveleges to the script using: ```sudo chmod +x install.sh``` then ```sudo ./install.sh```
+give root priveleges to the script using: ```sudo chmod +x install.sh``` then ```sudo ./install.sh``` to install and run the container automatically.

 you can verify if the container is running using command: ```sudo docker ps```